-- has not been employed for more than 5 years on a dairy farm from the age of 18 either
+- have not been employed for more than 3 years on a dairy farm from the age of 18 either

-If after reading the Conditions of Entry you are still unsure if you would be eligible to enter one of our competitions, send an email to: email@example.com outlining your circumstance.
+If you are unsure which competition you can enter, send an email to: email@example.com outlining your circumstance.
 Please include a phone number that you can be contacted on.

 - Fill out an Entry Form on this website during the entry open period.